subinoybiswas/Java-Competitive-Programming/README.md

 Please read the [CONTRIBUTING.md](https://github.com/aarushi09/Java-Competitive-Programming/blob/main/CONTRIBUTING.md) file before contributing your codes and resolving issues.
 Check out the [issues](https://github.com/aarushi09/Java-Competitive-Programming/issues) page in order to look and work on issues that are currently open.
 Plagiarism is unacceptable, your code would be passed through plagiarism testers and if I find that you've copied the code you contribute from somewhere on the internet, your PR would be immediately closed and disqualified from hacktoberfest.

+> Every issue on this repository is open to all, and would be closed on a first serve basis, therefore if you're interested in contributing please make a PR before anyone else does.

 ### Resources

 Here are some resources that I'd like to suggest in order to help you to contribute to this and other projects present all around the web.